Bakken formation: Oil and gas

+[i] Updated the statistic to be more current.

 Drilling and completion

 Most Bakken wells are drilled and completed in the middle member.
 Many wells are now being drilled and completed in the basal Sanish/Pronghorn member and in the underlying Three Forks Formation, which the North Dakota Department of Mineral Resources treats as part of the Bakken for oil production statistical purposes.

 Porosities in the Bakken averages about 5%, and permeabilities are very low, averaging 0.04 millidarcys—much lower than typical oil reservoirs, in today's terms an unconventional light tight oil play.
 However, the presence of vertical to sub-vertical natural fractures makes the Bakken an excellent candidate for horizontal drilling techniques in which a well is drilled horizontally along bedding planes, rather than vertically through them.
 In this way, a borehole can contact many thousands of feet of oil reservoir rock in a unit with a maximum thickness of only about 140 ft.

 Production is also enhanced by artificially fracturing the rock, to allow oil to seep to the oil well.

 Hydrogen sulfide (H2S, also known as sour gas) is found to varying degrees in crude petroleum.
 The gas is flammable, corrosive, poisonous, and explosive; thus, oil with higher levels of H2S presents challenges such as "health and environmental risks, corrosion of wellbore, added expense with regard to materials handling and pipeline equipment, and additional refinement requirements."
 Bakken oil has historically been characterized as "sweet", meaning that it has little or no H2S.
 However, increased concentration of H2S over time has been observed in some Bakken wells, believed to be due to certain completion practices, such as hydraulic fracturing into neighboring formations, that may contain high levels of H2S.
 Some other formations in the Williston Basin have always produced "sour" (high H2S) crude oil, and because sweet oil brings a higher price, oil transporters suspect that some sour oil is being blended into sweet Bakken crude.
 H2S in crude oil is being investigated as a possible cause of the explosive nature of the Lac-Mégantic rail disaster.
 Pipeline transport operator Enbridge no longer accepts crude with more than five parts per million H2S, citing safety concerns.

 Increased US oil production from hydraulically fractured tight oil wells in formations such as the Bakken was mostly responsible for the decrease in US oil imports since 2005.
 The US imported 52% of its oil in 2011, down from 65% in 2005.
 Hydraulically fractured wells in the Bakken, Eagle Ford, and other tight oil targets enabled US crude oil production to rise in September 2013 to the highest output since 1989.